Form 5471: How US Citizens File a Foreign Corporation with the IRS

 No exceptions.

-This article explains what you need to know about Form 5471, who it applies to, the exemptions, and potential penalties.
-At Nomad Capitalist, we combine tax, immigration, asset protection, and investment strategy, all under one roof, find out more here.
+This article explains what you need to know about Form 5471, who it applies to, the exemptions and potential penalties.

-Foreign companies owned by US persons
+Foreign Companies Owned by US Persons

 We’ve already discussed the requirements for IRS Form 5472 – an informational form for foreign-owned US LLCs.
-Now, we’re going to take on an equally-complicated form just one number different.
+Now, we’re going to take on an equally complicated form just one number different.

 Whereas Form 5472 is for US companies that are owned by foreign persons, Form 5471 is for foreign companies owned by US persons – even if they qualify for the Foreign Earned Income Exclusion.

 Interestingly, some US citizens may have to file both forms.
-If you have US companies that are foreign-owned and also own foreign companies as a US person, you get the honor of filling out both Form 5471 and Form 5472.
+If you have US companies that are foreign-owned and also own foreign companies as a US person, you get the honour of filling out both Form 5471 and Form 5472.

-What Is IRS Form 5471?
+What Is IRS Form 5471 Used For?

 The requirement to file IRS Form 5471 has little to do with tax.
 Like 5472, Form 5471 is an informational return, not a tax return.
-The IRS utilizes Form 5471 to have a complete record of which US persons own foreign corporations.
+The IRS utilises Form 5471 to have a complete record of which US persons own foreign corporations.

 While the ultimate goal in doing this is to protect against people trying to hide their assets from the IRS so they do not have to pay taxes, the form itself does not carry with it any obligations to pay the US government (apart from penalties for failing to file or incorrectly filing the form).